 Best Cameras for Vlogging | Final Words

-Finding the best camera for vlogging in 2018 can be a confusing task – not because there’s a lack of them, but because there are just so many cameras available that can be used for filming short videos for YouTube or Vimeo.
+Finding the best camera for vlogging of the year can be a confusing task – not because there’s a lack of them, but because there are just so many cameras available that can be used for filming short videos for YouTube or Vimeo.

 I’ve tried to narrow down my recommendations above to just the cameras with flip screens, but in doing this, I’ve ignored a whole host of other cameras that vloggers are using every day to create entertaining video content.